csc-training/slidefactory/docs/syntax-guide.md

 - title: title of the presentation
 - lang: language of the presentation (en/fi)
 - (optional) subtitle: subtitle of the presentation
-- (optional) course: name of the course/meeting
+- (optional) event: name of the course/meeting
 - (optional) author: author(s) of the presentation
 - (optional) date: date of the presentation